Immigration Legal Specialists Based In Brooklyn And Oakland Serving Clients Across The United States

 The United States has made it its policy to encourage and foster the growth of strong families.
 To this end, U.S. allows natural-born citizens, naturalized citizens and legal residents to apply to bring family members into the country.

-From offices in Oakland, Bean, Lloyd, Mukherji, & Taylor, LLP has helped hundreds of clients in California and across the country obtain visas for their close relatives, spouses, children, fiancés and fiancées.
-An attorney at our firm can evaluate your situation, educate you about the family visa process, prepare visa applications for family members, and seek to overcome obstacles which may lie in the way to legal residency.
+Bean, Lloyd, Mukherji, & Taylor, LLP (formerly Bean + Lloyd and Park & Taylor) has helped thousands of clients in California and across the country obtain visas and green cards for their close relatives, spouses, children, and fiancé(e)s.
+An attorney at our firm can evaluate your situation, educate you about the family-based application process, prepare applications for family members, and seek to overcome obstacles which may lie in the way of legal residency.

 Call us at 510-433-1900 to schedule an appointment.